Quantum Information Scrambling in Quantum Many-body Scarred Systems: Details of Analytical Derivations

-Another possible perspective is about relations with the classical OTOC and chaos theory \cite{Ho2019periodic,Michailidis2020Slow,Turner2021Correspondence,Mondal2021Dynamical,sinha2021fingerprint}.
+As mentioned in the main text, the persistent and synchronized oscillations inside the light cone still appear even if the initial states are replaced with scarred eigenstates or superposition states of $\ket{Z_2}$ and $\ket{Z_2'}=(\prod_{i=1}^L \sigma_i^x) \ket{Z_2}$ (see Fig. \ref{fig:otherscarZZ} and \ref{fig:otherscarZZclose}), which confirms that periodic revivals of OTOCs are general phenomena for initial states within the scarred subspace, not some fine-tuned results.
+We have attributed the unusual revival dynamics inside the light cone to the local rather than global thermalization and robustness of scarred eigenstates against local perturbations.
+In this sense, the periodic revival behaviors of OTOCs in quantum many-body scarred systems are somewhat similar to the dynamics in time crystals \cite{Sacha2017Time,Else2020Discrete,Huang2018Clean,buvca2022Out}: The $Z Z$-OTOC dynamics for the $\ket{Z_2}$ initial state is an analogue to the time crystals without perturbations; while the $X Z$-OTOCs for $\ket{Z_2}$ and $Z Z$-OTOCs for general initial states within the scarred subspace correspond to the perturbed time crystals, which will exhibit certain robustness and maintain the synchronized oscillations.
+This topic might need deeper understanding and more powerful techniques to deal with, so that is expected to inspire more analytical studies in the future.
+One possible direction is about the relation with the classical OTOC and chaos theory \cite{Ho2019periodic,Michailidis2020Slow,Turner2021Correspondence,Mondal2021Dynamical,sinha2021fingerprint}.
 According to the quantum-classical correspondence principle, we may replace the quantum commutators in the OTOC with classical Poisson brackets.
 By utilizing the semi-classical Lagrangian of quantum many-body scarred systems, like the one proposed in \cite{Ho2019periodic} with the time-dependent variational principle (TDVP), we are able to compute the Poisson brackets ($\{\cdot\}_{P.B.}$) of some observables like $\{\cos\theta_i(t), \cos\theta_j(0)\}_{P.B.}\sim \sin\theta_i(t) \pardif{\theta_i(t)}{\theta_i(0)}$ ($\theta$ is the polar angle on the spin-1/2 Bloch sphere).
 The oscillating dynamics of $\sin^2 \theta_i(t)$ terms from some special initial states like $\ket{Z_2}$ will roughly lead to the periodic revivals of classical OTOCs.